lmcai/PhyloHerb/botany2021_tutorial/README.md

 python $PH/phyloherb.py -m conc -i 3_alignments/chl -o 5sp_chl -suffix .mafft.aln.fas
 ```

+**IMPORTANT**: Make sure you are using python 3.
+An error will occur if python 2 is used.

 2. Maximum likehood phylogeny

 For this small dataset, we will use IQTREE to generate the maximum likelihood tree.
 After loading IQTREE to your environment, the example command is: